ccbrowndev/Cookit-KTOR/README.md

 ## Introduction

-A fork of the Cookit! app being built to use ktor and kotlinx serialization.
+A fork of the Cookit! app being built to use KTOR and kotlinx serialization.

 ### Some current features of the app